Read this if you are a business owner or an advisor to business owners.

 - Amount of control in the transferred shares

 Business owners are knowledgeable of the facts and circumstances surrounding a business interest.
 They take a close look at what they are buying before they make an offer.
-Like most people, they prefer investments they can readily convert into cash, and are therefore generally not willing to pay the pro-rata value for a minority interest in a business when the interest lacks marketability.
+Like most owners, they prefer investments they can readily convert into cash and are generally not willing to pay the pro-rata value for a minority interest in a business that lacks marketability.
 To assess an appropriate discount for lack of marketability, consider resources such as those referred to above, then ensure selected discounts are appropriate based on the factors specific to the company and interest being valued.

 1Mandelbaum v.
 Commissioner, T.C.
 Memo 1995-255 (June 13, 1995).